giuppep/flask-pg-session/README.md

 # FlaskPgSession

 `FlaskPgSession` is a [`Flask`](https://flask.palletsprojects.com/) extensions that implements server-side session support and stores the data in a PostgreSQL table.

-It is inspired by [`Flask-Session`](https://flasksession.readthedocs.io/en/latest/) but has fewer dependencies.
+It is inspired by [`Flask-Session`](https://flasksession.readthedocs.io/en/latest/) but it's focused only on integration with PostgreSQL and therefore has fewer dependencies.

+It is intended for people that are already using Flask with PostgreSQL and do not want to add another dependency to their app just for storing sessions (e.g. Redis).

 ## Installation